Please read the ENTIRE Guardian home page before emailing.

 If you are not flexible and cannot handle a change in plans or a last minute pick up or drop off, this is not for you.

-We have a strong preference for male guardian homes to live within 20 minutes of Gilbert.
+We have a strong preference for guardian homes to live within 20 minutes of Gilbert.

-When the male is around 2 years old we will start using him for stud services.
-We will pick him up from your house (we will try to give you as much notice as possible) and bring him to our house to breed.
+When we are ready to use him for stud services we will pick him up from your house (we will try to give you as much notice as possible) and bring him to our house to breed.
 Sometimes we will keep him over night, sometimes we will just pick him up on a Tues and a Thurs (for example) and only keep him for a few hours.
 We do not need to keep males very long compared to females.
 We attempt to get 2 breedings on 2 separate days.
 There's a little bit of guessing that goes into breeding as far as timing is concerned.
+Many of our guardians allow us to grab the dog from the backyard (if they have doggie door access).
+It's not always necessary for you to be home when we borrow him.
+Our stud dogs are VERY VERY happy to see us and want to go meet with their girlfriends!
+Normally breeding contracts will last up until the dog is 7 years old.

 We will borrow the female for breeding, normally about 3-5 days in a row.
 We will return her to you for the duration of her pregnancy.
 We will pay for any and all vet expenses that are related to breeding.
 When she is about 10 days away from her due date she will come stay with us until she raises all her puppies. (normally about 9 weeks).
 Some people cannot handle being away from their dog for 9 weeks.
 I completely understand.
 If being away from your dog for that long is going to cause you stress, THIS PROGRAM IS NOT FOR YOU.
 We do not want anyone to be uncomfortable.